gewest00/patrick/README.md

 ## NOTES
     Output is written to a .csv file named output_[input].xlsx Data from all the input files will be reformatted into corresponding output file.

+    Repeating the command will not overwirte previous outputs, instead a new output is created with a copy number.

     Data is presented as four sheets containing data according to infection and nucleation status, plus summary sheets at the end based on specified categories.